 Please be advised if you are interested in a transdermal or subdermal implant, Anne will not put them anywhere near the spine, back of the neck, stomach, shins, or over moving joints for safety reasons.

-Piercing prices include jewellery, the option of topical anaesthetic (numbing spray), and aftercare for life of the piercing (jewellery changes, availability to answer any questions, etc.)
+Piercing prices include basic titanium jewellery (plain or anodised with the option of a single Swarovski crystal available for applicable piercings), topical anaesthetic (numbing spray), and aftercare for life of the piercing (jewellery changes for applicable piercings, availability to answer any questions, etc.)

-All initial piercings are fitted with medical implant grade titanium or surgical stainless steel jewellery.
-OokySpooky is proud to exclusively offer jewellery manufactured in the UK.
+All initial piercings are fitted with medical implant grade titanium jewellery.
+OokySpooky is proud to exclusively offer jewellery manufactured in the UK by QualiTi Body Jewellery.

 Prices vary depending on size and design complexity.
 Please schedule a consultation for a quote.